harvardinformatics/healthy-habits/healthy_habits_day3.md

 ## Useful resources

-[Learn git branching](https://learngitbranching.js.org/) is a visually interactive way to learn git commands.
+[Learn git branching :octicons-link-external-24:](https://learngitbranching.js.org/){:target="_blank"} is a visually interactive way to learn git commands.
 You can use it as a sandbox or follow the tutorials.

-[Atlassian git tutorials](https://www.atlassian.com/git/tutorials/) have detailed explanations in simple language accompanied by visual diagrams.
+[Atlassian git tutorials :octicons-link-external-24:](https://www.atlassian.com/git/tutorials/){:target="_blank"} have detailed explanations in simple language accompanied by visual diagrams.

-[Oh shit git](https://ohshitgit.com/) is a good quick reference for panic-finding a git solution to common situations.
+[Oh shit git :octicons-link-external-24:](https://ohshitgit.com/){:target="_blank"} is a good quick reference for panic-finding a git solution to common situations.

 ## Undoing difficult git mistakes